Forethoughts/forethoughts-datastudio/docs/about/overview.rst

 The ability to use data becomes the key differentiator of businesses.

 To use data, we need tools.
-Thankfully, machine learning, data analytics, large scale data processing are the areas where open sou
+Thankfully, machine learning, data analytics, large scale data processing are the areas where open source software dominates.
+So many great tools